 - Employer Identification Number (EIN)

-- Total wages paid to your household employees
+- Social Security taxes you paid to your household employee

 Schedule H asks a series of questions to determine whether you are subject to household employment taxes.
 If you are, you’ll enter your employee’s wages and calculate what is owed in Social Security and Medicare taxes.

 Complete the top section, which asks for your name, Social Security Number, and Employer Identification Number.
 Then answer questions A, B, and C and follow the instructions.
 Basically, these questions determine whether you need to complete the paid sick leave portion of Part 1.
 If you only withheld federal income tax and/or contributed unemployment taxes, you do not qualify for the paid leave tax credit as you did not pay Social Security taxes.

 This section details cash wages paid to your employee as well as Social Security, Medicare taxes, and federal income taxes.
 You will also calculate your tax credit for paid leave in this section of Schedule H.